Get insider access

 Check out the Razer Basilisk V3 if you play an assortment of different games from a variety of genres.
 It has outstanding sensor performance and very low click latency.
 It's a great choice if you like playing games in multiple genres, and it's more than versatile enough for work and everyday browsing, too.
 It isn't as lightweight as a gaming mouse designed specifically for FPS titles; however, it has more programmable buttons, rock-solid build quality, and a comfortable right-handed shape suitable for nearly all hand sizes.
 You can also use the companion software to reprogram buttons, precisely adjust your preferred sensitivity levels, and customize the three RGB lighting zones to add color to your setup.

 Additionally, the scroll wheel has both left and right tilt inputs, plus the ability to toggle between a regular notched scrolling mode and a smooth free-scrolling mode that helps scroll quickly through websites or documents.
-There's also a newly released wireless version of this mouse called the Razer Basilisk V3 Pro, but it's much more expensive.
+There's also a wireless version of this mouse called the Razer Basilisk V3 Pro, but it's much more expensive.
 Check out the Razer Basilisk X Hyperspeed for this series' more basic wireless entry.
-It lacks a free-scrolling mode, doesn't have as many programmable buttons, and doesn't perform quite as well, but it's significantly cheaper and has recently been on sale.
+It lacks a free-scrolling mode, doesn't have as many programmable buttons, and doesn't perform quite as well, but it's significantly cheaper and goes on sale frequently.

 See our review